 By Sales Channel

 COVID-19 IMPACT ON E-BIKE MARKET

 Governments, spotting an opportunity to reduce carbon emissions, are helping too.
-Cities like London, New York and Berlin have hastily built new bike lanes, while several countries have offered fiscal sweeteners.
+Cities like London, New York and Berlin have built new bike lanes, while several countries have offered subsidies.
 Italy is reimbursing citizens for as much as 60% of the cost of a new bicycle, e-bike or e-scooter, up to 500 euros.
-Electric power also helps stimulate the use of shared-bike schemes, like those operated by Uber Technologies-owned Jump.
+Electric power also stimulated the use of shared-bike schemes, like those operated by Uber Technologies-owned Jump.

 US E-BIKE MARKET